 Challenge tasks: Explore some different types of desert formations, such as sand dunes, salt flats, pillars and arches, and find out how they were formed.
 Sketch a desert animal and research how they are adapted to suit their environment.
-Make a own sand art.
+Make a PPT about contrasting deserts.
+Create your own sand art.
 Model sand into an artistic form, sand bottles, build a sandcastle.